Melissa K. Norris

 Where to Buy

-My favorite source for organic elderberries is from my affiliate FarmHouse Teas.
+My favorite source to purchase organic elderberries from is my affiliate FarmHouse Teas.
 They have fantastic products and you can even purchase an Elderberry Syrup Kit.

 The Elderberry Syrup kit includes all my favorite add-ins like Organic Orange Peel, Organic Rose Hips, Organic Astragalus, Organic Echinacea, Organic Cinnamon, Organic Ginger, and Organic Cloves.
 Plus one bag makes 96 servings!!!